A Brief History

 7. Me-262 vs. Allied Fighter Planes, 1944-1945.

-A fighter plane with a jet engine instead of propellers, the German Messerschmitt Me-262 was the first and only of its kind to see combat in World War II.
+A fighter plane with a jet engine instead of propellers, the German Messerschmidt Me-262 was the first and only of its kind to see combat in World War II.
 It was more than 100 miles an hour faster than the Mustangs, Spitfires, Thunderbolts and Soviet fighters it faced.
 Furthermore, its armament included 4 x 30mm cannons, making it a heavyweight in terms of firing ability.
-In it’s short run of approximately 1 year, Messerschmitt Me-262s shot down over 500 Allied planes, whereas the only realistic way to shoot one of them down was during take off or landing.
+In it’s short run of approximately 1 year, Messerschmidt Me-262’s shot down over 500 Allied planes, whereas the only realistic way to shoot one of them down was during take off or landing.

 6. Secretariat vs. The World, 1973.

-Graf won the match 6-0, 6-0 in only 32 minutes, and to date this game is the shortest Grand Slam final ever.
+Graf won the match 6-0, 6-0 in only 32 minutes, and to date this match is the shortest Grand Slam final ever, adding the French Open to Graf’s impressive list of accomplishments.
 In Zvereva’s defense though, she was only 17, and she was playing one of the all-time greats who that year ended up winning all 4 Grand Slam titles and even the Olympic Gold.
-Zvereva did end up, however, eventually beating Graf 10 years later in the third round of Wimbledon.
+Zvereva did end up, however, eventually beating Graf 10 years later in the third round at Wimbledon.

 4. Grand Avenue High vs. Audrey Memorial High, 1964.